 As for Indians, we are social butterflies as we grew up among different communities, and thereby, are open to connecting with any peer group.
 We are good hosts and love to plan a party.
 Need help scheduling a great social event?
 Call us!

-This post is part of the “An International Student in Germany” blog series, covering different nationalities at Frankfurt School.
+This post is part of the “An International Student at FS” blog series, covering different nationalities at Frankfurt School.
 This blog series aims to highlight different cultural perspectives and help you integrate with your international class mates at Frankfurt School.